whu-asurams/Bootcamp2023/README.md

        <script src="./week1.js">
        </script>
   ```

+ The first js file will create HTML nodes defined in the second js file.
+The second js file is basically a collection of javscript arrays, each of which contains the html code.

 ## Registration for the camp

 The registration is written in PhP.
 It is connected directly to a database hosted in my personal website.
 Changes are required.
-Input data validation is included from names and email address.
+Input data validation is included for names and email address.
 Another PhP file is used to view registration without login.

 - register.php
 - viewReg.php

 ## Breakdown of Bootstrap styles

 There are separate style files which come from the boostrap 5.0 style files.
-They include the following categories/
+Each of them is about a particular CSS property.
+The following list is enough for most webpage development.
+Animation, transistion and transformation are not covered.

 - backgroundColor
 - border